yt-project/yt/doc/source/reference/demeshening.rst

-What this can lead to, however, is situations where (particularly at the edges of regions populated by SPH particles) the indexing system identifies collisions, but the relatively small number of particles and correspondingly large "smoothing lengths" result in a large number of "fine" index values that need to be set.
+What this can lead to, however, is situations where (particularly at the edges of regions populated by SPH particles) the indexing system identifies collisions, but the relatively small number of particles and correspondingly large "smoothing lengths" result in a large number of "refined" index values that need to be set.

-Counterintuitively, this actually means that occasionally the "fine" indexing process can take an inordinately long amount of time for *small* datasets, rather than large datasets.
+Counterintuitively, this actually means that occasionally the "refined" indexing process can take an inordinately long amount of time for *small* datasets, rather than large datasets.

-In these situations, it is typically sufficient to set the "fine" index order to be much lower than its default value.
+In these situations, it is typically sufficient to set the "refined" index order to be much lower than its default value.
 For instance, setting the ``index_order`` to (5, 3) means that the full domain will be subdivided into 32 bins in each dimension, and any "collision" zones will be further subdivided